Pfalz D.XII

-The Pfalz D.XII was a German fighter aircraft built by Pfalz Flugzeugwerke.
+The Pfalz D.XII is a German fighter aircraft built by Pfalz Flugzeugwerke.
 Designed by Rudolph Gehringer as a successor to the Pfalz D.III, the D.XII entered service in significant numbers near the end of the First World War.
 It was the last Pfalz aircraft to see widespread service.
 Though the D.XII was an effective fighter aircraft, it was overshadowed by the highly successful Fokker D.VII.

 Design and development

 In early 1918, the Idflieg (Inspektion der Fliegertruppen) distributed to German aircraft manufacturers a detailed engineering report on the SPAD S.VII, whose wing structure Idflieg considered to be well-designed.
 Pfalz accordingly produced several Pfalz D.III-derived prototypes with SPAD-type wings.
 These developed into the Pfalz D.XII.
 The new aircraft was powered by the 180 hp Mercedes D.IIIaü engine and continued the use of LFG-Roland's patented Wickelrumpf plywood-skinned monocoque fuselage construction.
 Unlike the earlier aircraft, the D.XII used a two-bay wing cellule.
 Furthermore, the flush wing radiator was replaced with a car-type radiator mounted in front of the engine.

 The prototype D.XII first flew in March 1918.
 Subsequently, Idflieg issued a production order for 50 aircraft.
 Pfalz entered several D.XII prototypes in the second fighter competition at Adlershof in May/June 1918.
 Only Ernst Udet and Hans Weiss favored the D.XII over the Fokker D.VII, but Udet's opinion carried such weight that Pfalz received substantial production orders for the D.XII.
 The aircraft passed its Typenprüfung (official type test) on 19 June 1918.

 Difficulties with the radiator, which used vertical tubes rather than the more common honeycomb structure, delayed initial deliveries of the D.XII until June.
 The first 200 production examples could be distinguished by their rectangular fin and rudder.
 Subsequent aircraft featured a larger, rounded rudder profile.